JetBrains/intellij-sdk-docs/reference_guide/custom_language_support/implementing_parser_and_psi.md

 The token set returned from [`ParserDefinition.getCommentTokens()`](upsource:///platform/core-api/src/com/intellij/lang/ParserDefinition.java) is also used to search for TODO items.

-To better understand the process of building a PSI tree for simple expression, you can refer to the following diagram:
+To better understand the process of building a PSI tree for a simple expression, you can refer to the following diagram:

 ![PsiBuilder](img/PsiBuilder.gif)